This article shows you different ways of extracting wallpaper images from a theme pack file in Windows.

 The .themepack file format was first introduced in Windows 7 to help users share themes.
 Later, Microsoft brought in another format (*.deskthemepack) for Windows 8 and higher.
 The Panoramic theme packs for dual-monitor systems come in .deskthemepack format.

-If you need to extract wallpaper images from a themepack or deskthemepack file, one of the following methods in this post should help.
+If you need to extract wallpaper images from a .themepack or .deskthemepack file, one of the following methods in this post should help.
 The instructions apply to any Windows OS, including Windows 10.

 The easiest way to extract resources from a theme pack is to apply it.
 First, you may want to save the current theme so that you can revert to it later.